FaceHunter/IRCtools/Doc.md

             {
-            'nick': '', #The nickname of the user executing the command 'realname': '', #The real name of the user executing the command 'hostmask': 'do.you.even.dot' #The hostmask of the user executing the command },
+            'nick': '', #The nickname of the user executing the command 'realname': '', #The real name of the user executing the command 'hostmask': '' #The hostmask of the user executing the command },
         'channel': '' #channel in wich the command is executed }